open-cloud/open-cloud.github.io.old/4_notes.md

 2. Two Networks are automatically created and assigned to every Slice.
 There is sufficient support to create new networks and bind them to a slice, but the workflow is brittle and not documented.

+3. A current limitation is that only one user key is injected into the slice.
+That user can login and manually add the keys of other users.